 MANY VIDEO MATERIALS ARE PROTECTED BY COPYRIGHT.
 17 U.S.C.
 SEC.
 101. UNAUTHORIZED COPYING MAY BE PROHIBITED BY LAW.

 Unless a library purchases a video that comes with public performance rights, it is a copyright infringement for the library to use that video for in-house viewing or programs.
 Typically, the videos and DVDs purchased through normal retail channels or from video rental stores do not carry the necessary public performance rights, and it will be necessary to obtain those rights in writing from the copyright holder or from a licensing agent.
 If your library or school plans to show videos frequently, you may wish to consider a site license.

-Movie Licensing USA provides Public Performance Site Licensing.
-See the site licensing for public libraries along with library licensing manager contact information.
-See the site licensing for K-12 Schools along with school copyright licensing manager contact information.
+- Movie Licensing USA provides Public Performance Site Licensing.
+See the site licensing for public libraries and use the Movie Licensing USA Public Libraries contact form.
+See the site licensing for K-12 Schools and use the Movie Licensing USA K-12 Schools contact form.